Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 🔋 Replace the Batteries

-Weak batteries are the most common cause of remote connection issues.
-Try inserting a fresh pair of batteries in your Xfinity remote.
+Weak batteries are the most common cause of remote issues.
+Insert a fresh set (AA or AAA, depending on model).

 Follow these steps: